Fabian-Schmidt/esphome-victron_ble/README.md

 2. Open "Product Info" page.
 3. Ensure `Instant readout via Bluetooth` is enabled.
 4. Bottom of page press `SHOW` for Instant readout details Encryption data.

+When connected to the device via VictronConnect App no Instant readout (Bluetooth advertising) data is generated.

 ### Example ESPHome configuration for `victron_ble` using SmartShunt and SmartSolar